1. Home

 Despite its successes, the GTR was not without challenges.
 Financial difficulties emerged as a recurring theme throughout its history.
 The costs of construction and maintenance were astronomical, and the initial revenues often fell short of expectations.
 The financial misadventures reached a critical point in the late 1800s, forcing the railway to rely heavily on British funding.

-Competition also posed a significant threat to the Grand Trunk Railway.
-With the rise of Canadian Pacific Railway (CPR) and other regional lines, the race to control Canadian and cross-border transportation intensified.
-The CPR had a competitive edge, offering a more direct transcontinental route completed in 1885, which exacerbated the GTR's struggles to maintain profitability.
+Competition also posed a significant threat to the company.
+With the rise of Canadian Pacific Railway (CP) and other regional lines, the race to control Canadian and cross-border transportation intensified.
+CP had a competitive edge, offering a more direct transcontinental route completed in 1885, which exacerbated the GTR's struggles to maintain profitability.

 Moreover, the rise of motor vehicles and road transport in the early 20th century introduced new challenges, gradually eroding the monopoly of the railways.